grasph/wrapit/README.md

   * Support of wrapping of template class is incomplete and typically require manual correction to the code;
   * Wrapping of variadic functions is not supported;
-  * Produce the c++ code in a single source file, which can require large resource to compile in case a large library is to wrapped.

 ## Technology